Construction Completed for Indoor Baseball/Softball Facility

-LAWRENCEVILLE—To enhance on-campus facilities for the baseball and softball programs and to improve the flexibility of scheduling practices in the event of inclement weather, Rider University recently broke ground on a 7,000 square foot indoor practice facility on the Lawrenceville, New Jersey campus.
+LAWRENCEVILLE—To enhance on-campus facilities for the baseball and softball programs and to improve the flexibility of scheduling practices in the event of inclement weather, Rider University broke ground over the summer on a 7,000 square foot indoor practice facility on the Lawrenceville, New Jersey campus.

-One year in the planning stage, the project is scheduled for completion in time for the Fall, 2013 semester.
+One year in the planning stage, the project is completed and the facility is scheduled for use, beginning in January, 2014.

 “This 7,000 square foot indoor practice facility will dramatically enhance the day to day operations of our baseball and softball programs,” said Rider Director of Athletics Don Harnum.
 “As with all of our facility enhancements over the last several years, the goal is to provide our student-athletes and coaches with the best possible facilities for player development and to arm our coaches with the necessary recruiting tools to succeed at a high level.”